St. Paul Academy and Summit School: Academic teams

 SPA currently has a Quiz Bowl team, which is registered with NAQT and participates in the Minnesota High School Quiz Bowl's East Division.
 SPA sent its A team to the NAQT High School National Championship Tournament in 2014, and both its A and B team in 2015 and 2016.
 They have continued to send teams in the past years, with one team going in 2017 and 2018.
-They also have competitive math, debate and science teams.
+They also have competitive math, chess, debate and science teams.
 As of the 2014–2015 debate season, the debate team has made the Minnesota State High School Debate Tournament 14 straight years and 17 out of the last 18 years.

-SPA also has a print and online news organization: The Rubicon.
-For over a century, SPA's publication has been one of the school's most prized possessions.
-In 2018, the publication received a Gold Crown Award from the Columbia Scholastic Press Association, the most prestigious award given to a student news organization.
-The Rubicon has also picked up Pacemaker awards from the National Scholastic Press Association—the "Pulitzer Prize" of student journalsim—for three years in a row.
-The online newspaper, RubicOnline.com, updates each of its sections several times per week, and the print edition is released every academic month.
-Over 40 students are staff members on the publication.
+The Rubicon

+The Rubicon, the school's newspaper, is nationally renowned, having received the Pacemaker from the National Scholastic Press Association for ten years in a row and Crown awards from the Columbia Scholastic Press Association consecutively since 2015, the country's top awards for student journalism.
+The newspaper is divided into two sections: the print, which publishes monthly, and the RubicOnline, which is updated daily and which has been recognized as a distinguished site by SNO every year since its inception.
+It has been represented by its staff at the Columbia Scholastic Press Association's annual conference at Columbia University, the Journalist Educators of America/National Scholastic Press Association's annual convention, and the yearly MN High School Journalism Convention.
+The Rubicon is also a member of the Quill and Scroll Honor Society, and new members are inducted at the end of every year.